jguadagno/jguadagno.github.io/_posts/2020-04-04-setup-code-signing-certificates-in-azure-key-vault.md

 * Under 'Method of Certificate Creation', chose `Import`
 * Give the certificate a name.
 For me, I used the name of the certificate with the year it expires.
 Example: `JosephGuadagno-2020`
 * Select the certificate file. **Note**: Key Vault requires that the certificate be in the *pfx* or *pem* format
-* Use the 'private key' that you used when your exported your key.
+* Use the 'private key' that you used when you exported your key.
 * Click 'Create'

-If every was successful, you will see a page like this.
+If everything was successful, you will see a page like this.

 ![Setup Code Signing Certificates - Key Vault Successfully Imported Certificate](/assets/images/posts/code-sign-key-vault-certificate-import-success.png){: .align-center}